tyandzx/caffe/README.md

 </code></pre>

 2nd, define network structure in your train_val.prototxt.<br>
 Setup SampleTripletLayer to sample triplets in each mini-batch.
-Currently, triplets are made up by all anchor-positive pairs in the sample label and one hardest negative sample from other labels.<br>
+Currently, triplets are made up by all anchor-positive pairs in the same label and one hardest negative sample from other labels.<br>
 <pre><code>
   layer {
     name: "sample_triplet"